 The Republic of Chad is mostly rural with the majority of the population living in rural areas.
 In fact, just about 28% of Chad's population lives in urban areas, and a greater portion or the urban population lives in N'djamena the capital.

 N'djamena, the capital of Chad, has a metro area population of about 1.6 million people.

-Due to its geographic location, the Republic of Chad is one of the most culturally diverse countries in Africa today with several ethnic and racial groups living together.
-Some of the major ethnic groups in Chad today include the Sara (about 27.7% of the total population), Arabs (about 12.3% of the total population) , Mayo-Kebbi (about 11.5%), Kanem-Bornou (about 9%), Ouaddai (about 8.7% of the total population), Hadjarai (about 6.7% of the total population), Tandjile (about 6.5% of the total population), Gorane (about 6.3%), Fitri-Batha( about 4.7%), other (about 6.4% of the total population).
+Due to its geographic location, the Republic of Chad is one of the most culturally diverse countries in Africa today with a blend of several ethnic and racial groups.
+Some of the major ethnic groups in Chad today include the Sara (about 27.7% of the total population), Arabs (about 12.3% of the total population) , Mayo-Kebbi (about 11.5%), Kanem-Bornou (about 9%), Ouaddai (about 8.7% of the total population), Hadjarai (about 6.7% of the total population), Tandjile (about 6.5% of the total population), Gorane (about 6.3%), Fitri-Batha( about 4.7%), others (about 6.4% of the total population).

-The Republic of Chad just like its neighboring countries is blessed with abundance of natural resources including gold, petroleum, uranium, limestone, kaolin, fish(from lake Chad), sand and gravel, salt, etc.
+The Republic of Chad just like its neighboring countries, is blessed with abundance of natural resources including gold, petroleum, uranium, limestone, kaolin, fish(from lake Chad), sand and gravel, salt, etc.

 However, despite the abundance of natural resources in Chad today, the Republic of Chad remains one of the poorest countries in Africa.
 Republic of Chad has one of the worst literacy rates on the continent.
 The literacy rate in Chad today hovers around 25.7% for the total population with the female literacy rate around 12.8%.
 In other words, just about 25.7% of Chad's population (above age15) can read and write.
 Also, just about 12.1% of Chad's female population (above age 15) can read and write which is very bad compared to other African countries.